 ClickUp’s Newest Email Feature has replaced the other, not-so-great, previous options we had as a workaround for getting information from Use our ClickUp affiliate link! to clients and teams outside of ClickUp – and although it’s still in it’s Beta version as of this recording, we’re so excited to share it’s usability with you already.

 Previously, if you were looking to send information from ClickUp to other users who maybe aren’t in ClickUp, you only had a few options:

 - Share a public view, kind of giving you a snapshot of ClickUp (that you couldn’t interact with)

-- Export to Excel (And hopefully people can Use our Make affiliate link! sense of the kind of ugly ClickUp exports)
+- Export to Excel (And hopefully people can make sense of the kind of ugly ClickUp exports)

 - Take a screenshot of a dashboard and sending that via an email (which was not the best look)

 Well, as of the release of this video, emails directly from ClickUp, to clients and non-ClickUp users just got way easier!